drnasin/mysql-pdo-secure-session-handler/README.md

                                        cipher mode used (AES = 128 bits = 16 bytes -> meaning: generated "iv" has to be 16 bytes long)

 ### Database
-.sql file (mysql diallect) is provided.
+.sql file (mysql dialect) is provided in *schema* dir.

 mysql tip: BINARY field type would also work

 ### Usage

 `composer require drnasin/mysql-pdo-secure-session-handler`

+or git clone the repo.

 ### Example